HCDigitalScholarship/ds-cookbook/django_flatpages/README.md

      ```
      * replace 'static_page' with the name of the 'flatpage' template that you created

-After installing Ckeditor, a toolbar should appear when editing your 'flatpage' page.
-This toolbar includes the basic editing features.
+After installing Ckeditor, a toolbar will appear when editing your 'flatpage' page.
+This toolbar includes the basic configuration.
+Changes to the toolbar configuration will be made in **settings.py**.
 Here is a source that can assist you with editing these features: https://docs.ckeditor.com/ckeditor4/latest/guide/dev_toolbar.html